AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/course-introduction.md

 This course is designed for aspiring first-time web developers and current developers looking to build performant websites.
 Throughout this and the following courses, you will:

-- Be introduced to the ways ABC pages differ from traditional “vanilla” websites.
+- Be introduced to the ways AMP pages differ from traditional “vanilla” websites.

-- Incrementally build a sample project using real ABC components and best practices.
+- Incrementally build a sample project using real AMP components and best practices.

 - Learn strategies for building modern websites.